MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 On AD FS 2016, if 2012R2 Extranet Soft Lockout behavior is enabled prior to enabling Extranet Smart Lockout, **Log-Only** mode disables the Extranet Soft Lockout behavior.
 AD FS Smart Lockout doesn't lock out users in **Log-Only** mode.
 However, on-premises AD might lock out the user based on the AD configuration.
 Review AD Lockout policies to learn how on-premises AD can lock out users.

-On AD FS 2019, another advantage is to be able to enable **Log-Only** mode for smart lockout while continuing to enforce the previous soft lockout behavior by using the below PowerShell.
+On AD FS 2019, another advantage is to be able to enable **Log-Only** mode for smart lockout while continuing to enforce the previous soft lockout behavior by using the below PowerShell:

 `Set-AdfsProperties -ExtranetLockoutMode 3`

-For the new mode to take effect, restart the AD FS service on all nodes in the farm
+For the new mode to take effect, restart the AD FS service on all nodes in the farm.

 `Restart-service adfssrv`

-Once the mode is configured, you can enable smart lockout by using the `EnableExtranetLockout` parameter
+Once the mode is configured, you can enable smart lockout by using the **EnableExtranetLockout** parameter:

 `Set-AdfsProperties -EnableExtranetLockout $true`